ajbucci/mod-pisound/README.md

-This is an install script for RaspiOS Lite 64bit Bullseye
+This is an install script for RaspiOS Lite 64bit Bullseye with PiSound hat

-It will not work on Patchbox OS without heavy modifications.